karaokenite/karaokenite/README.md

 # What is Karaoke Nite?

+Currently updating GitHub repo: Codebase will be updated by 8/15/2020.

 🔮 [Karaoke Nite](https://karaokenite.co) is a web app where you can sing with your friends during quarantine.

 Currently works in the browser on a computer or in VR headsets: